Automattic/wp-calypso/apps/full-site-editing/README.md

 ./apps/full-site-editing/bin/setup-env.sh
 ```

 That script will set up the correct dependencies and install wp-env.
+Note that this includes `gutenberg` and `themes` directories installed next to (i.e. outside) the root calypso directory.
 Once the dependencies are in the correct location, make sure that they are built, and you can use `wp-env` commands to control the environment:

 ```sh
 # All commands should be run from apps/full-site-editing,